Harold-Tech442/-lighthouse-labs-Final-Project-SQL/starting_with_data.md

 Answer:

-### Question 5: compute the percentage of visitors to the site that actually makes a purchase
+### Question 5: Compute the percentage of visitors to the site that actually makes a purchase

 SQL Queries:
 ```sql